hak863/crm-django/README.md

 # CRM Prototype

-This is a prototype of a Contact Relationship Management (CRM) system built for [your company/organization name].
+This is a prototype of a Contact Relationship Management (CRM) system.
 The system is designed to help manage contacts, opportunities, and various aspects of customer interactions.

 ## Features